darunabas/darulab.github.io/_pages/people.md

 **Piyal Karunarathne (Postdoc)**

 Piyal was a postdoc in the lab from June 2019 to August 2020.
-Piyal focused on developing a modeling framework to determine the evolutionary origin of plant assemblages (biomes) in a global scale.
+Piyal focused on developing a modeling framework to determine the evolutionary origin biomes at a global scale.
 After finishing in the Daru lab, Piyal accepted a postdoctoral fellowship in Sweden.<br>
 [<i class="fa fa-paperclip" aria-hidden="true"></i> Curriculum Vitae]({{ site.baseurl}}/docs/d_PiyalCV.pdf){: .btn .btn--small .btn--primary}{:target="_blank"}

 <br clear="left"/>